Ansh-engineer/AaramStay/README.md

 AaramStay

-AaramStay is a full-stack room stay and accommodation platform built with Node.js, Express, MongoDB, and EJS.
-It allows users to browse, reserve, and manage room listings for short stays, providing a seamless experience for both guests and authenticated users.
+AaramStay is a full-stack stay and accommodation sharing platform built with Node.js, Express, MongoDB, and EJS.
+It enables users to browse, share, and manage unique stay listings, while offering a smooth experience for both guests and authenticated users.

 🚀 Features

+Stay Listings: Browse a variety of stays and accommodations.

+Booking System: Guests can reserve stays for specific dates with ease.

+Review System: Users can add and manage reviews for each stay.

+CRUD Operations: Create, Read, Update, and Delete listings and reviews.

+Responsive Design: Mobile-friendly interface for travel on the go.

 User Authentication: Secure login and registration with session management.

-Room Listings: Browse available rooms for comfortable night stays.

-Reservation System: Users can reserve rooms and get charged for their stay.

-Review System: Guests can add and manage reviews for rooms.

-CRUD Operations: Create, Read, Update, and Delete room listings and reviews.

-Responsive Design: Mobile-friendly interface for on-the-go browsing.

-Featured Rooms: Browse highlighted stays for quick selection.
+Featured Listings: Highlighted stays for quick exploration.

-Detailed Room Info: See pricing, availability, amenities, and location.
+Detailed Stay Info: View pricing, amenities, location, and guest reviews.

 🛠️ Technologies Used